okdistribute/hyperhealth/README.md

 # hyperhealth

-Monitor the health of a hyperdrive or dat, including peer count and peer mirror percentages.
+Monitor the health of a hypercore, hyperdrive or dat, including peer count and peer mirror percentages.
 Does not actually download any data content, only downloads some of the metadata and monitors the peer feeds.

 ```
 npm install hyperhealth